PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

   .. attribute:: DNSQuestion.remoteaddr

       :class:`ComboAddress` of the requestor.
+      If the proxy protocol is used, this will contain the source address from the proxy protocol header.

   .. attribute:: DNSQuestion.localaddr

       :class:`ComboAddress` where this query was received on.
+      If the proxy protocol is used, this will contain the destination address from the proxy protocol header.

+  .. attribute:: DNSQuestion.phys_remoteaddr

+      :class:`ComboAddress` of the physical requestor, that is, the physical network source address of the request.

+  .. attribute:: DNSQuestion.phys_localaddr

+      The physical :class:`ComboAddress` where this query was received on, which is one of the listening addresses of the recursor.

   .. attribute:: DNSQuestion.variable